hazratali/cocotrees/readme.md

 Coconut Trees Detection and Segmentation
 ========================================
 This repo provided supplementary material for our paper **Coconut Trees Detection and Segmentationin Aerial Imagery using Mask R-CNN** - submitted to IET Computer Vision.
+## Status Update - December 2020:
+The paper is accepted for publication in IET Computer Vision.
+Once published, we will share the link here.

 The following images are provided as a sample output on the coconut trees detection task.